How to Open VMDK File in VMware ESXi and Workstation

 5. Open the Disk Management in Windows, change your virtual disk status to online, assign a drive letter to a partition and browse the files.

-You should install VMware Workstation on your physical Windows or Linux operating system and mount the VMDK files to your host operating system that should support file systems of virtual disk partitions.
+With VMware Workstation installed on your physical Windows or Linux operating system, you can mount the VMDK files to your host operating system.
+The virtual disks of the ESXi format and delta disks related to VM snapshots are all supported.

 1. Access to Workstation.
 Click File >> Map Virtual Disks >> Browse.